Jalen Rose: Denver Nuggets (1994–1996)

+Indiana Pacers (1996–2002)

-Rose played for six different NBA teams, forging a solid pro career after skipping his senior season at Michigan.
-He was selected 13th overall by the Denver Nuggets in the 1994 NBA draft.
-After two years with Denver, he was traded to the Indiana Pacers, along with Reggie Williams and a future first round draft pick, for Mark Jackson, Ricky Pierce, and a 1st round draft pick.
+After two years with Denver, Rose was traded to the Indiana Pacers, along with Reggie Williams and a future first round draft pick, for Mark Jackson, Ricky Pierce, and a 1st round draft pick.

 Despite his successes in Indiana, he was not readily accepted early on.
 Rose frequently logged DNPCDs (Did Not Play – Coach's Decision) under Coach Larry Brown.
 Rose also often spoke out about the fact he was being used as a backup two-guard and small forward over his preference, which was point guard.
 It was not until Larry Bird took over coaching duties did Rose finally begin to blossom, eventually realizing he was most effective at small forward.

 As a member of the Indiana Pacers, Rose helped the team get back on its feet after a disastrous 1996–97 season and make it to three consecutive Eastern Conference Finals appearances.
 Rose became the first player in eight years other than Reggie Miller to lead the Pacers in scoring in the 1999–2000 season when he averaged 18.2 points per game for the eventual Eastern Conference Champions, winning the NBA Most Improved Player Award in the process, the first time in Pacers history.
-After helping lead his team to the 2000 NBA Finals, Rose went on to average 25 points per game in the six game series, including a 32-point effort in a game five win.
+During the 2000 NBA playoffs, Rose scored 40 points during Indiana’s Eastern Conference Semifinals Game 1 win over the Philadelphia 76ers.
+After winning that series, and helping lead his team all the way to the 2000 NBA Finals, Rose went on to average 25 points per game in the six game series, including a 32-point effort in a game five win.
 However, the Pacers lost the series to the Los Angeles Lakers.
 This playoff series is also remembered for Rose intentionally placing his foot underneath Kobe Bryant in game 2, while Bryant was landing back to the ground after shooting a jump shot, in an effort to cause Bryant injury (which Rose later admitted to intentionally doing).
 Bryant would miss Game 3 of the series due to an injury after landing on Rose's foot.

+Chicago Bulls (2002–2003)

 During the 2001–02 season, Rose was traded to the Chicago Bulls along with Travis Best, Norman Richardson, and a future second round draft pick in exchange for Brad Miller, Ron Mercer, Ron Artest and Kevin Ollie.
+On March 16, 2002, Rose scored a career-high 44 points and hit a game-winning shot during 114–112 overtime win against the Houston Rockets.

+Toronto Raptors (2003–2006)

 After 16 games in the 2003–04 season, Rose was traded to the Toronto Raptors, along with power forwards Donyell Marshall and Lonny Baxter.
+On January 22, 2006, Kobe Bryant scored 81 points while being defended by Rose, the second-greatest scoring performance in NBA history (behind Wilt Chamberlain's 100 point game).